SenseTecnic/node-red-contrib-osisoft-web-api/README.md

 For more info on the write node, please refer to our tutorial on [http://developers.sensetecnic.com](http://developers.sensetecnic.com/article/tutorial-using-the-osisoft-pi-web-api-node-with-fred-cloud-node-red/).

-### Web API query node: Query data from Pi Server
+### Web API query node: Query data from PI Server

-This is the node to query data from the Pi server.
-Currently, you can either query points from your Pi Data servers by Web ID, point paths, and preset features, or you can query any other data with your own URL input.
+This is the node to query data from the PI server.
+Currently, you can either query points from your PI Data servers by Web ID, point paths, and preset features, or you can query any other data with your own URL input.

   * By Web ID: Query a point in data servers by using Web ID
   * By Point path: Query a point in data servers by using the point path